IP Address Formats: Decimal, Binary, Hex, and How to Convert

 TL;DR — Key Takeaways

-192.168.1.1), but it is just one of several ways to represent the same 32-bit number. - In binary, each octet becomes 8 bits.
-Understanding IP address binary is essential for subnetting, because subnet masks work through bitwise AND operations.
+• In binary, each octet becomes 8 bits.
+Understanding IP binary is essential for subnetting, because subnet masks work through bitwise AND operations.

-- The hexadecimal IP address format condenses each octet into two hex digits, which is why you see it in packet captures, IPv6, and low-level network debugging.
+• The hexadecimal format condenses each octet into two hex digits.
+That is why you see it in packet captures, IPv6, and low-level network debugging.

 When most people think of an IP address, they picture four numbers separated by dots: 192.168.1.1.
-That is the dotted-decimal IP address format, and it is designed to be easy for humans to read.
+That is the dotted-decimal IP address format, designed to be easy for humans to read.
 But your computer does not think in decimal.
-It thinks in binary—ones and zeros.
+It thinks in binary, ones and zeros.

 The same address can also be written in hexadecimal, as a single large integer, or even in octal.
 Each IP address format exists because different contexts demand different representations.
-Network engineers converting IP to binary to calculate subnets.
-Developers storing IPs as integers for database efficiency.
-Security analysts reading hex in packet dumps.
+Network engineers convert IP to binary to calculate subnets.
+Developers store IPs as integers for database efficiency.
+Security analysts read hex in packet dumps.
 Same address, different lens.

-This guide walks through every major IP address format, shows you exactly how to convert between them with real math, and explains when and why each one matters.
-IP addresses are just one type of network identifier; devices also use MAC addresses at the hardware level, and these formats interact at different layers of the OSI model.
-Whether you are studying for a certification, writing network code, or just curious about what happens under the hood, you will leave here able to look at any IP address format and understand it.
+This guide walks through every major IP address format.
+It shows exactly how to convert between them with real math, and explains when and why each one matters.
+It also covers a security angle most format guides skip: how format ambiguity has caused real vulnerabilities.
+IP addresses are just one type of network identifier.
+Devices also use MAC addresses at the hardware level.
+These formats interact at different layers of the OSI model.
+This guide serves certification students, network coders, and the simply curious.
+You will leave able to read any IP address format.

 The Dotted-Decimal Format